lkulowski/jupiter_dynamo_gravity/README.md

   <img src="figures/surface_flow.jpg" width="800">
     <br>
 </p>
 We use Ferraro's law to extend the angular velocity associated with the zonal flow at the dynamo surface (red and blue curves) into the interior along the magnetic field lines.
-The dynamo zonal flow profiles shown for the simple polynomial and minimal Ohmic dissipation models.
+The dynamo zonal flow profiles shown for the simple polynomial and minimal Ohmic dissipation models below.
 Each profile has a RMS velocity of 10 cm/s.
 <p align="center">
   <img src="figures/zonal_flow_profiles.jpg" width="800">
     <br>